Kalanchoe leaves turning soft, mushy, and discolored, or wrinkling and drying out often signify underlying issues with poor water habits.

 It may not take much time for Kalanchoes to exhibit problems when overwatered because they are susceptible to excess watering.

-On the other hand, they may face water stress when severely underwatered, although rare.
+On the other hand, although rare, they may face water stress when severely underwatered.

-Read on to determine how often to water and care for your Kalanchoe plants to avoid possible water damages.
+Read on to determine how often to water and care for your Kalanchoe plants to avoid possible water damage.

 - When does Kalanchoe Need Water?

 - How to Know if Kalanchoe is Over or Underwatered?